 Ideas & Inspiration

-Tips for Growing Vegetables During a Drought
+Tips for Growing Vegetables in Summer

 - Early morning is the best time to water.
 If you must water during the heat of the day, water only the base of the plant.

-- Water once a week consistently to keep produce flowering, tomatoes from cracking, and leafy plants from bolting.
+- Water once a week consistently to keep produce flowering, tomatoes from cracking and leafy plants from bolting.

 - Check how much water your garden is getting by using a rain gauge.
 Or, stick your finger an inch into the soil.
 Water if dry.

 When you plan your garden well, you will hit your stride mid-summer and can maximize your yield with succession planting.
 This technique requires planting small amounts of seeds over a period of time to get harvest over a longer period of time.
 Lettuce, radishes and carrots are often grown this way, with successive crops seeded every week.

 In the north, the climate is temperate enough to allow for unbroken succession plantings through summer.
 Southern gardeners will take a break during the hottest months of July and August, but can over-winter some crops instead.
 Learn more about transitioning your garden into fall with succession planting.